Seven More Stations Box Office Collection, Budget & Verdict

 In the modern film economy, theatrical revenue is just one slice of the pie.
 However, it remains the primary indicator of a film's "Hit" or "Flop" status.
 Based on the reported numbers and audience reception (5/10), Seven More Stations is effectively categorized as a Financial Disappointment.

-When compared to other Documentary releases of 1948, Seven More Stations stands as a testament to the volatile nature of the genre.
+As a representative of 1948's Documentary, Seven More Stations offers a case study in how audience preferences are shifting.
 Its performance will likely influence studio decisions for future projects in this category.

 How much did Seven More Stations earn at the box office?